web-illinois/illinois_framework_project/README.md

 * A fresh cPanel account on https://web.illinois.edu
 * Github [personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) that is [enabled for SSO](https://docs.github.com/en/github/authenticating-to-github/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on)
+  * Save the token string somewhere safe.
+You will need it for each new site you install.
-  * Save your token somewhere safe.
-You will need it to run the composer command that installs your site below.
+  * You will be prompted for it after you run the composer command below that installs your site.
+Paste it into the terminal window and hit enter.
+You will not see it when pasting.
+  * Creating individual keys for each install is advisable but will require more maintenance and record keeping.
+If you will be sharing your cPanel account with others you should create a new key.
+  * The key you enter will be stored and reused when you run the update script.

 ## Creating a cPanel site in web.illinois.edu